A Little Bit of Salt

 When we hear this verse, we normally think of flavor.
 That is what we use salt for in our modern context.
-The original hearers, though, would have thought in terms of using salt to preserve their food.
+The original hearers, though, would have thought in terms of preserving their food.
 That is what they used salt for.
-They did not have refrigeration and salt was used to keep their food from spoiling.
+They did not have refrigeration and salt was used to keep food from spoiling.
 In many parts of the world today, salt is still used to keep food from going bad.
-Without preserving the meat and fish in salt, they will rot and decay.
+Without preserving the meat and fish with salt, they will rot and decay.

 In this verse Jesus spoke to the ongoing influence of the Church and his followers in the world.
 We have all heard the arguments before:

 “What difference does the Church really make in the world?”

 “Wouldn’t the world be better off without the scourge of organized religion?”

 The reality is that so many churches and Christian organizations are involved in ministry and service in their communities and around the world.
 Often, these Christian groups are providing better services to the poor and needy than their respective governments.
 When the devastating earthquake hit Haiti a few years ago, it was not the United Nations that was the first on the scene, it was Christian Churches and Christian relief organizations showing up to help.

 What I think that Jesus was talking about here, however, is relating to a deeper level than just service and generosity to people who are needy.
 Those who are followers of Christ also provide a connection to the life of God in their respective arenas.
 If we believe the Bible, we understand that time is rushing towards a fulfillment.
 Society is decaying.
 As the Salt of the World, Christians are slowing that decaying process down.
 We are providing a preservative to give others a chance to respond to God’s invitation.